 It may well be doubted whether human ingenuity can construct an enigma of this kind which human ingenuity, if properly applied, may not also resolve.

 While it is entirely plausible Ein feste Burg is the covert Principal theme to Elgar's Enigma Variations, plausibility is not the same as proof.
-The real question is if there is any way to decisively prove it.
+The real question is whether there is any way to decisively prove it.
 Absent confirmation, no solution has any hope of venturing beyond the purely speculative.
 This inevitably raises the question whether Elgar surreptitiously supplied some way to authenticate the solution.
 Short of discovering a sealed envelope with the answer written in the composer’s own script, the consensus is a resounding no. Most scholars agree the riddle is impossible to solve since Elgar ostensibly took his secret to the grave.
 Michael Kennedy writes, “People have ingeniously been trying to guess the tune ever since, a harmless but pointless recreation since the secret, if there was one, died with him.”
 J.P.E.
 Harper-Scott echoes this opinion:

 Although human nature guarantees that attempts to solve it will never end until the Ark of the Covenant and the Holy Grail are on permanent display in the British Museum, they all somehow fail to convince.
 It is easy to carp, since the riddle cannot be answered now its perpetrator is dead, but the evidence supporting all of the ‘solutions’ is weak.